video

 Take it in turns to ask somebody one of these questions.

 You might ask, what is your name?
 How old are you?
 Do you like sunny days?
 Can you notice the way I'm saying it?
-My voice changes a little bit when I ask a question.
+My voice changes a little bit when I ask a question, My voice goes a bit higher towards the end.

-Pause the video and ask somebody around you one of those questions.
+Pause the video, and ask somebody around you one of those questions.

 Where do you live?
 I love mangoes and strawberries.